Travel Ideas & Inspiration

 Both Palmenhaus and Schmetterlinghaus are located at Burggarten 1, 1010 in Vienna, Austria.

-Its unique dome and fresco draw tourists from all over the world, so don’t forget to look up once you're inside.
+It has a unique dome and fresco that ends up drawing in tourists from all over the world, so don’t forget to look up once you're inside.

 How to visit St. Peter’s Church (Peterskirche) in Vienna